Saurabh-dev2003/Weather-Application/README.md

 # Weather-Application

 This is a modern and responsive web application built using HTML, CSS (Tailwind), and JavaScript.
-It provides the current weather and a detailed forecast for the next 6 days for any city you search.
+It provides the current weather and a detailed forecast for the next 5 days for any city you search.

 ✨ Key Features

 1. Current Weather: Displays real-time temperature, wind speed, and humidity for the selected city.
-2. 6-Day Forecast: Shows the weather forecast for the next six days (following the current day) in a clear card format.
+2. 5-Day Forecast: Shows the weather forecast for the next fiv days (following the current day) in a clear card format.
 3. City Search: Easily search for weather data by entering the name of any city.
 4. Geolocation: Uses your current geographical location with a single button click to automatically retrieve weather data.
 5. Temperature Unit: Displays temperature in Celsius (°C).